 Get the facts on diseases, conditions, tests and procedures.

 I Want To...

 Enter the last name, specialty or keyword for your search below.

 School of Medicine

 Audiologists are health care professionals who identify, assess and manage disorders of hearing, balance and other neural systems.

-Provide assistance to patients ranging from newborns to geriatrics
+- Provide assistance to patients ranging from newborns to geriatric

 Audiologists earn a Masters degree in audiology from an accredited university.
 Today many audiologists have a Doctorate in Audiology (AuD).
 Audiologists serve a fellowship or externship year and must pass boards to receive licensing and accreditation.
 Further, audiologists are enrolled in continuing education credits in order to fulfill licensing requirements.

 Typically, audiologists achieve certification from the national association, ASHA, as well as state licensing (Maryland State Board) to practice audiology.
 In addition, our audiologists stay abreast of changes in the field through the American Academy of Audiology.